Dowsed/AP2/Week 10 - Building A State Recallable JUCE Plug-in/README.md

 # Exercises

-1) Take the gain slider code and implement it with the ValueTree::Listener so that the values for your audio parameters are only changed then the parameters are changed on the UI.
-2) Implement a ValueTreeState and save and recall functionality to your distortion plug-in.
+1) Implement a ValueTreeState and save and recall functionality to your distortion plug-in.